Bayesian Gaussian Process ODEs via Double Normalizing Flows: METHOD

-Inference in Gaussian Process ODE models entails computing the posterior distribution over the latent function $\boldsymbol{f}$ given the observed data $\boldsymbol{y}(t)$.
-This can be accomplished through numerical integration, variational inference, or MCMC techniques.
-For instance, a popular approach \cite{hegde2018deep} involves employing the Runge-Kutta method for numerical ODE solving to obtain an estimate of the latent function, followed by variational inference to compute the posterior distribution.
+Inference for GP-ODE models entails computing the posterior distribution over the latent process $x_t$ and learn the function $\boldsymbol{f}$ given the observed data $\boldsymbol{y}_t$.
+This can be accomplished through numerical integration and variational inference.
+For instance, a popular approach by \cite{hegde2018deep} involves employing the Runge-Kutta method for numerical ODE solving to obtain an estimate of the latent function, followed by variational inference to approximate the posterior distribution.